 Net cash provided by operating activities is comprised of two components: cash provided by operating earnings and cash provided by changes in working capital.
-The decrease in net cash provided by operating activities is primarily driven by a period over period decrease in revenue generated from sales of our two commercial products, Trokendi XR and Oxtellar XR.
+The increase in net cash provided by operating activities is primarily driven by a period over period increase in operating earnings and favorable cash flows from working capital as a result of cash collections on receivables as described below.